-Works of public art and architecture in Millennium Park, including the permanent collection and temporary exhibitions, are curated by Millennium Park Foundation.
+Works of public art and architecture in Millennium Park, including the permanent collection and temporary exhibitions, are curated by Millennium Park Foundation and the City of Chicago Public Art Team.
 The Foundation engages a curatorial advisory group to assist in this process.
-This group is comprised of representative from The Art Institute of Chicago, Museum of Contemporary Art, Chicago Transit Authority (CTA), City of Chicago Public Art Program, Nathan Manlow Sculpture Park, and other subject matter experts as needed.
+This group is comprised of representatives from The Art Institute of Chicago, Museum of Contemporary Art, Chicago Transit Authority (CTA), City of Chicago Public Art Program, and other subject matter experts as needed.

-Millennium Park is free and open to the public.
-Tours offered by the Chicago Cultural Center’s Greeter Service is also free, as well as guided tours of Lurie Garden.
+Millennium Park is FREE and open to the general public.
+Tours offered by the Chicago Cultural Center’s Greeter Service are also free, as well as guided tours of Lurie Garden.
 Information on either of these can be found on their respective websites.
 For more information about specific events and programs please visit the City of Chicago’s Millennium Park website.

 No. Only service animals are allowed in Millennium Park.